Inside Colton Underwood's' Dramatic Pre-Bachelor Journey

 As for their relationship now, "It ended fine," he swore.
 "We're in a good place."

-Splitting from the woman he would later call "my first love," was certainly tough, and harrowing enough that he labeled it his worst heartbreak during an appearance last week on the LadyGang podcast.
+Splitting from the woman he would later call "my first love," was certainly tough, and harrowing enough that he labeled it his worst heartbreak during a January 2019 appearance on the LadyGang podcast.
 Still, he said, "While it was confusing and it was hard in the beginning, it also taught me a lot about myself: What I need, what I want, what I can do better in a relationship.
 It was a big step for me.
 It was really tough."

 And yet something even messier was ahead just on the horizon.